Life in the Lab: working with human gut microbiota

-Hilary Browne is a PhD student, working in the infection genomics group at the Wellcome Trust Sanger Institute.
-In this film he describes how to work safely in the lab with bacteria from the human gut including culturing them on agar plates and extracting the DNA for genome sequencing.
+Hilary Browne is a PhD student, working in the Infection Genomics Programme at the Wellcome Trust Sanger Institute.
+In this film he describes how to work safely in the lab with bacteria from the human gut, including culturing them on agar plates and extracting their DNA for genome sequencing.

-The infection genomics programme uses a variety of different research approaches to study the biology and evolution of disease-causing organisms such as viruses, bacteria and parasites and understand how they cause disease in humans and other animals.
+The Infection Genomics Programme uses a variety of different research approaches to study the biology and evolution of disease-causing organisms such as viruses, bacteria and parasites.
+This enables them to understand how these organisms cause disease in humans and other animals.

 This film is part of a series of Life in the lab films that provide an in-depth look at some of the laboratory processes used by different team”s at the Wellcome Trust Sanger Institute.
 The film has been developed to support the OCR Cambridge Technical Level 3 in laboratory skills.

 how old are students / how old are you?Send

 What is the first part of your school's postcode?Send